avajs/ava/docs/03-assertions.md

 ### `.throwsAsync(thrower, expectation?, message?)`

-Assert that an error is thrown. `thrower` can be an async function which should throw, or a promise that should reject.
+Assert that an error is thrown.
+Does not itself throw on failure.

+`thrower` can be an async function which should throw, or a promise that should reject.
 This assertion must be awaited.

 The thrown value *must* be an error.
 It is returned so you can run more assertions against it.